 For the scan:

 - Wear something loose without metal zips or buttons.

-- Make sure you do not have credit cards in your pockets etc. The magnetic strip is affected by the scan.
+- Remember to check that you do not have any credit cards in your pockets as the magnetic strip is affected by the scan.

 If necessary, you will have an injection of dye into a vein in your arm.
 This can help improve the images.
 You will be asked to lie on a scan table in a type of tunnel.
 The table contains the magnet and the part of your body to be scanned lies directly over its centre.
 The table moves into position inside the tunnel and although you will not feel anything, there will be quite a lot of noise.
 All you need to do is try and relax and keep still while the pictures are being taken.

-Because of the noise, you will be given earplugs and headphones may be available.
-Then you can listen to a CD or an audiotape.
-An MRI scan usually takes about 20-30 minutes.
-Sometimes however, it can take up to an hour and sometimes it is much shorter.
-The radiographer stays outside the room but you can communicate with them through a microphone.
+Because of the noise, you will be given earplugs and headphones may be available so you can listen to a CD or an audio book.
+An MRI scan usually takes about 20-30 minutes, but it may be much shorter or can take up to an hour.
+The radiographer stays outside the room but you can talk with them through a microphone.
 The radiographers are very experienced and will do all they can to help you to relax.

-You may be able to bring a relative/friend with you when you go to the clinic.
+You may be able to bring a friend or relative with you when you go to the clinic.
 They can wait in the waiting room while you have your scan.
 Please check with the radiology department first in case the clinic is very busy.